HMRC extends Information Powers in Finance Bill 2011

 Next year’s Finance Bill will include an overhaul of the controversial Information Powers which control how and when HMRC can ask for information from taxpayers and what types of data it can request.

-Finance Bill 2011 will see 25 of the existing powers repealed and replaced with a new single power.
+Finance Bill 2011 will see 25 of the existing powers repealed and replaced with a new single power that would take effect from 6 April 2012.

 HMRC’s new Information Powers were first introduced in 2008, as part of an alignment exercise following the merger of HM Customs and Excise and the Inland Revenue.